tibru/tibru/README.md

 Build
 =====

 To build the 2 main executables 'kcon' and 'ohno' run make within the src/cpp directory.
+G++ 4.9 or higher is required.

 	make